ulomau/3tier-web-deployment-with-devops-tool/README.md

 terraform apply
 ```
 ### To delete the GKE cluster: "terraform destroy"
+## About the web application "Bucketlist"
+### Bucketlist is simply a web app were you sign up and record your bucketlist and mark it off when done.
+It is like a todo list but in this case for bucketlist activities.

 # Bash script code for the web app deployment on GKE